Kent-Kjeldaas/Objects-in-2d-and-3d/README.md

 # Objects in 2d and 3d

-The project contains three classed to describe geometric points, lines and polygons by coordinates in 2d (x,y) or 3d (x,y,z).
+The project contains three classes to describe geometric points, lines and polygons by coordinates in 2d (x,y) or 3d (x,y,z).

 ## Summary